 1943

-Retail store poster for Brown and Williamson Tobacco Corporation’s Raleigh cigarettes
+Retail store poster by Brown & Williamson Tobacco Corporation for Raleigh cigarettes

 Circa 1943

-Envelope with order form for Brown & Williamson Tobacco Corporation’s Raleigh cigarettes
+Envelope with order form by Brown & Williamson Tobacco Corporation

 Circa 1943